- Travel in France

 A long time ago the hill-town of Rodez

 called Segodunum, and was the Roman capital of the land of the Rutheni.

 While no more than a short section of town wall survives from the Roman

 period, the historic heart of modern Rodez is still clearly enclosed in

-and several towers survive to this day.
+along with several towers survive to this day.